Announcement of the 2016 Miller Institute-ASIL Fellowship Recipients

 The Miller Institute has just released its annual report for the academic year 2014-2015.

 Human Rights Center Executive Director Alexa Koenig and Faculty Director Eric Stover are among the recipients of the 2015-16 UC Berkeley Presidential Chair Fellows Curriculum Enrichment Grants.
-Alexa and Eric will redesign an interdisciplinary research course to immerse undergraduates from various disciplines in real-world human rights problem-solving and policy-making.
+They will redesign an interdisciplinary research course to immerse undergraduates from various disciplines in real-world human rights problem-solving and policy-making.

 New Publications from our International Law Faculty

 Laurel Fletcher’s paper, “Transitional Justice and the Demise of State Accountability,” has been selected through a blind peer review process for presentation at this fall’s American Society of International Law research forum.

 The American Journal of International Law has organized an online symposium around Stavros Gadinis‘ forthcoming article, “Three Pathways to Global Standards: Private, Regulator, and Ministry Networks.”
 The symposium, introduced by Tom Ginsburg (University of Chicago), includes commentary by Fleur Johns (University of New South Wales), Paul Stephan (University of Virginia), and Robert Ahdieh (Emory University).
 You can read the symposium here.